mzrimsek/resume-site/README.md

 ## Notes
 * The site works by redirecting from a dummy index.html in the root of the repo to the dist subfolder where the real project root is.
-* Normally I would just commit these files, but for the intent of showing off SASS/Jade usage, all files are committed, not just the results of their compilation.
+* Normally I would just commit these files, but for the intent of showing off SASS/Jade/Gulp usage, all files that are used for local development are committed, not just the results of their compilation.

 ## Contact
 #### Developer